 About the course

 The Advanced Human Rights Course on Data Protection in Africa is hosted by the Expression, Information and Digital Rights (EIDR) Unit of the Centre for Human Rights, University of Pretoria.
-The main objective of this Course is to improve existing knowledge on various intersecting aspects of data protection and how to mainstream these aspects into the African context.
-In addition to this, the Course seeks to empower more data protection advocates with practical knowledge on the new frontiers of data protection in Africa.
-The Course will be taught by expert practitioners and academics in the field of data protection in Africa.
+The objective of the course is to enhance existing knowledge on various intersecting aspects of data protection and ways of mainstreaming them in the African context.
+The course is also designed to empower more data protection advocates with practical knowledge on the new frontiers of data protection in Africa.
+The course will be taught by experts in the field of data protection in Africa.

 Course date: 6 - 10 November 2023